Interactivity-BV/codebaseai/README.md

 - **Pylint:** Checks code quality and provides linting feedback.
 - **Radon:** Analyzes cyclomatic complexity and maintainability index.
 - **LLM Integration:** Outputs are processed with LangChain to gain additional insights and recommendations.
+- **Documentation generation:** Add docstrings to the Python files and process them with `mdocs`.
+Documentation is created with a summary of the module and an onboarding file for new developers.

 ## Prerequisites